OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/outlook-api-requirement-sets.md

 ---

 All Outlook APIs belong to the `Mailbox` [requirement set](/office/dev/add-ins/develop/specify-office-hosts-and-api-requirements).
 The `Mailbox` requirement set has versions, and each new set of APIs that we release belongs to a higher version of the set.
 Not all Outlook clients support the newest set of APIs, but if an Outlook client declares support for a requirement set, generally it supports all of the APIs in that requirement set (check the documentation on a specific API or feature for any exceptions).

 Setting a minimum requirement set version in the manifest controls which Outlook client the add-in will appear in.
-If a client does not support the minimum requirement set, it does not load the add-in.
+If a client doen't support the minimum requirement set, it does not load the add-in.
 For example, if requirement set version 1.3 is specified, this means the add-in will not show up in any Outlook client that doesn't support at least 1.3.

 > [!NOTE]
 > To use APIs in any of the numbered requirement sets, you should reference the **production** library on the [Office.js content delivery network (CDN)](https://appsforoffice.microsoft.com/lib/1/hosted/office.js).